Sialitech/label-siali/docs/source/guide/install.md

 ## Install prerequisite

-Install Label Studio in a clean Python environment.
+Install Siali Label in a clean Python environment.
 We highly recommend using a virtual environment (venv or conda) to reduce the likelihood of package conflicts or missing packages.

 ## Install using pip

-To install Label Studio with pip and a virtual environment, you need Python version 3.7 or later.
+To install Siali Label with pip and a virtual environment, you need Python version 3.7 or later.
 Run the following:
 ```bash
 python3 -m venv env
 source env/bin/activate
 python -m pip install label-studio
 ```

-To install Label Studio with pip, you need Python version 3.7 or later.
+To install Siali Label with pip, you need Python version 3.7 or later.
 Run the following:
 ```bash
 pip install label-studio
 ```

-After you install Label Studio, start the server with the following command:
+After you install Siali Label, start the server with the following command:
 ```bash
 label-studio
 ```
-The default web browser will automatically open at [http://localhost:8080](http://localhost:8080) with Label Studio.
-Please refer to [start Label Studio](start.html) for more options when starting Label Studio.
+The default web browser will automatically open at [http://localhost:8080](http://localhost:8080) with Siali Label.
+Please refer to [start Siali Label](start.html) for more options when starting Siali Label.

 ## Install using Homebrew

-To install Label Studio with Brew, you need to have Brew package manager installed on your system.
+To install Siali Label with Brew, you need to have Brew package manager installed on your system.
 If you do not have Brew installed, please visit [brew.sh](https://brew.sh/) for installation instructions.

 Execute the following command to add the Heartexlabs tap: